 *Note as of 26 May 2013 Tweet Adder 3 (and all of it’s automation features) no longer works.
 Tweet Adder 4 is a free upgrade but the auto follow features are gone.
-Most of the things in this article can still be done manually but the ROI calculations will be totally incorrect as it will come down to how much you value your time.
-On top of that it seems to crash whenever I follow more than 1 person.
-I most likely won’t be using the software anymore.
+Most of the things in this article can still be done manually but the ROI calculations will be totally incorrect as it will come down to how much you value your time or how cheaply you can hire someone to perform these tasks.
+The good thing though, is it’s very easy to delegate these to someone and we continue to use this strategy in our business.
 If you have any questions please feel free to add them in the comments.

 I’ve been testing a twitter auto follow strategy along with a bunch of other strategies to validate our upcoming Agency Plan.
 In this article I’ll run through the surprising results and the exact steps for implementing the Twitter Auto Follow strategy.